elastic/ems-file-service/docs/wikidata-quickstatements.md

 ...
 ```

-Copy and paste the CSV file (including headers) into the QuickStatements text box and click the Import CSV button.
+Open the [QuickStatements webpage](https://tools.wmflabs.org/quickstatements/#/) and start a New Batch.
+Copy and paste the CSV file (including headers) into the QuickStatements text box and click the Import CSV Commands button.
 Then click the Run box to make the edits.